pabloguerrero/k8s.uk/kubernetes/kong.md

     $ kubectl create -f rc1.yml -f rc2.yml -f svc1.yml -f svc2.yml

-Wait for the service and the pods to be ready and check their IPS:
+Wait for the service and the pods to be ready and check their IP's:

     $ kubectl get services
     NAME         CLUSTER_IP      EXTERNAL_IP      PORT(S)   SELECTOR                  AGE